opentargets-mcp

 Open Targets React Agent Demo

-# Create .env file with your OpenAI API key
+# Copy the example .env file and add your OpenAI API key

 # Run agent